0mbi/gotest-to-org/README.md

 # gotest-to-org
-Simple go test report to org-mode transformer
+Simple go test report to org-mode transformer.
+Sometimes you have a lot of log output in a lot of tests, then this tool might become useful.

 ## Building